 "Having worked within the not-for-profit sector for most of my working career, I was often really frustrated when great programs and initiatives came to an end due to funding issues.
 I came across the Graduate Certificate in Social Impact while looking at funding initiatives and immediately knew this course was what I was looking for.
 Not only does it explore new and innovative ideas, but it also encourages business, government and the not-for-profit sector to work collaboratively.
 The Graduate Certificate in Social Impact has been invaluable, not only did I learn a lot but I now belong to a special cohort of alumni who are, in every sense of the word, ready to change the world.”

-The course first examines the social economy through the emerging spectrum of organisational forms that generate both social and economic value.
+This unit first examines the social economy through the emerging spectrum of organisational forms that generate both social and economic value.
 This includes: traditional charities, social enterprises, socially responsible business and traditional corporations.
 It looks at why the traditional boundaries between government, business and the third sector have blurred and what that means for the capacity to deliver new forms of social impact.

-This course includes discussion of the factors that have been driving the greater focus on social impact assessment as well as the benefits and limitations of evaluation more broadly.
+This unit includes discussion of the factors that have been driving the greater focus on social impact assessment as well as the benefits and limitations of evaluation more broadly.
 It examines the underpinning principles of evaluation and social impact assessment, including:

-The course identifies the major changes reshaping the role of philanthropy and social finance both internationally and in the Australian context, including:
+This unit identifies the major changes reshaping the role of philanthropy and social finance both internationally and in the Australian context, including: